knowsys/nemo/README.md

 Nemo's datatypes allow the use of RDF-style data values but also "plain" names and constants in any of these formats.

+The following publication gives a first overview of the system and can be used for citing Nemo:

+* Alex Ivliev, Stefan Ellmauthaler, Lukas Gerlach, Maximilian Marx, Matthias Meißner, Simon Meusel, Markus Krötzsch: **[Nemo: First Glimpse of a New Rule Engine](https://iccl.inf.tu-dresden.de/web/Inproceedings3354/en).** _Proceedings 39th International Conference on Logic Programming: ICLP 2023 Technical Communications_, 2023.
+EPTCS, to appear. <a href="https://iccl.inf.tu-dresden.de/web/Inproceedings3354/en">PDF + bibtex</a>

 Nemo is in heavy development and the current releases should still be considered unstable.

 ## Installation